home-assistant/home-assistant.io/source/_lovelace/map.markdown

   type: string
 aspect_ratio:
   required: false
-  description: Forces the height of the image to be a ratio of the width.
+  description: 'Forces the height of the image to be a ratio of the width.
 Valid formats: Height percent value (`23%`) or ratio expressed with colon or "x" separator (`16:9` or `16x9`).
-For a ratio, the second element can be omitted and will default to "1" (`1.78` equals `1.78:1`).
+For a ratio, the second element can be omitted and will default to "1" (`1.78` equals `1.78:1`).'
   type: string
 default_zoom:
   required: false